About the NHS

 - Welland Site

 The NHS provides a wide range of inpatient and outpatient clinics/services at six sites, including Acute Care, Surgical Care, Emergency and Urgent Care, Kidney Care, Complex Care, Mental Health and Addiction, Long Term Care and Cancer Care.
 A full list of our services is available in our Sites and Services section.
-The NHS has 4,228 employees, 624 physicians and 1,100 volunteers, with an annual operating budget of approximately $415 million (based on fiscal 2011-12).
+The NHS has 4,330 employees, 650 physicians and 850 volunteers, with an annual operating budget of approximately $468 million.
 More patient care statistics.

 Map of Niagara Health System Sites